TheMaster1127/HTVM/README.md

 ### 🌐 OSP: Ordinal Struct Programming

 HTVM features **OSP (Ordinal Struct Programming)**, its unique built-in methodology for structuring code.
 It uses hierarchical namespaces (`alliance`, `crew`) and data containers (`struct`) with mandatory full-path access.
--   OSP provides an alternative way to organize data and related procedures (`proc`), emphasizing explicitness and clear structure, which can be beneficial for managing project components without relying on traditional OOP features like inheritance.
 -   For a detailed explanation, see the **[OSP (Ordinal Struct Programming) Documentation](https://github.com/TheMaster1127/HTVM/blob/main/DOCUMENTATION.md#osp-ordinal-struct-programming)**.
 -   Or, build your own HTVM language using the [HTVM Syntax Configurator Website](https://themaster1127.github.io/HTVM/web-ui/), and the specific documentation for your language, including OSP details, will be generated.
 Then you can read about OSP.